Mariewelt/OpenChem/README.md

 conda install pytorch torchvision -c pytorch pip install -e .
 ```
-If your CUDA version is other than 9.0, check [Pytorch](https://pytorch.org) and [Tensorflow](https://www.tensorflow.org/install/) websites for different installation instructions.
+If your CUDA version is other than 10.0, check [Pytorch](https://pytorch.org) website for different installation instructions.

 ## Installation with Docker
 Alternative way of installation is with Docker.
 We provide a Dockerfile, so you can run your models in a container that already has all the necessary packages installed.
 You will also need nvidia-docker in order to run models on GPU.